grunzer/Devices-docs/surface/service-guides/service-guide-repair-overview.md

 - **Do not ship damaged or defective batteries alone or inside a device.** These require specialized packaging and transport procedures.

 > [!WARNING]
-> Mishandling damaged batteries during shipping may cause serious safety hazards.
+> Mishandling damaged batteries during shipping might cause serious safety hazards.
 **Before transport:**

 - Follow instructions from your local hazardous waste collection provider.
-- Enclose the battery or device in a non-metallic bag (such as a zip-to-close plastic bag).
+- Enclose the battery or device in a nonmetallic bag (such as a zip-to-close plastic bag).
-- Cushion the inner packaging with absorbent, non-conductive, and non-combustible material.
+- Cushion the inner packaging with absorbent, nonconductive, and noncombustible material.
 - Pack each damaged battery or device in its own box and clearly mark it as containing a damaged battery.

 > [!TIP]